raul-arrabales/LLM_Dataset_Quering/README.md

-# Quering Datasets using Natural Lanaguage
+# Quering Datasets using Natural Language

 ### Leveraging ChatGPT to have a conversational interface for a non-expert to explore a dataset